 Seating Capacity1 adult

-Turns out this is flat out way too heavy for the motor.
+Turns out this is a bit heavy for the motor.
 It

 causes the motor to have to work too hard at low speeds